pmunts/muntsos/README.txt

 All Raspberry Pi 5 models use the same ARMv8 kernel, with different device trees.

-The Raspberry Pi 5 introduced a breaking GPIO API change.
-See Application Note #11 for more information.

-The Raspberry Pi 5 also introduced a breaking PWM API change.
-It has four hardware PWM outputs with different pin mapping.
+The Raspberry Pi 5 introduced a breaking PWM (Pulse Width Modulated) output API change: It has four hardware PWM outputs on pwmchip2 (all previous Raspberry Pi models had two PWM outputs on pwmchip0) with different pin mapping.
 Notably, PWM chip 2 channel 2 is mapped to GPIO18 instead of PWM chip 0 channel 0 on previous Raspberry Pi boards.
 See RP1 Peripherals page 15 for more information.

 USB Gadgets